-- For middle school classes, will be entering the 7th or 8th grade in the 2019-2020 school year
+- For middle school classes, will be entering the 7th or 8th grade in the 2021-2022 school year

-- For high school classes, registrants will be entering 9th, 10th, 11th, or 12th grade in the 2019-2020 school year or recently graduated high school and are no older than 18.
-Please carefully check the grade-range for each class, as they vary.
+- For high school classes, will be entering the 9th, 10th, 11th, or 12th grade in the 2021-2022 school year

 - Demonstrate an interest in art and design

 - Commit to attending the whole program

 Classes Meet: July 12 -23, Monday - Friday